Dorset Discovery Tour at Lulworth Cove

 A journey back 2,000 years with a walk around the Iron Age fort of Maiden Castle as it fell to the Romans.
 Then time to enjoy the county town of Dorchester with its wide choice of museums.
 After lunch we touch on the life of Thomas Hardy with visits to his last home at Max Gate and his local church, St Michael’s, where he was baptised and buried.

 Explore Wimborne’s maze of alleyways around the imposing minster.
 Don’t forget to seek out the chained library.
 An afternoon at nearby Kingston Lacy provides the contrast of an Italian palace in the Dorset countryside.
 Walk through to the woods to the Japanese Garden and visit the recently refurbished walled vegetable garden.

 Admissions to places of interest are not included.
-Please allow up to £80 for admissions to all the places of interest we will be visiting.
+Please allow up to £10 per day for admissions to all the places of interest we will be visiting.
 The full adult price is given but there are usually good reductions for parties and seniors.
 If you are a member of the National Trust, English Heritage or similar, remember to bring your card for free admission to their properties.